javers/javers.github.io/_posts/2017-07-17-javers-vs-envers.md

 ```

-To run the application ane populate the database, execute:
+To run the application and populate the database, execute this test:

 ```
-./gradlew test -Dtest.single=InitHierarchySpec
+./gradlew test -Dtest.single=InitHierarchyTest
 ```

-Now your database should have the `Employee` table with some initial data.
+Now you should have the `Employee` table populated with initial data.

 ##### `select * from Employee`